SrijanVerma04/Shopping-Store/README.md

 3. For Styling ( CSS ) : Styled Component is used.

-4. In the Contact page, I embedded the Map From " GOOGLE MAPS "  and the Mail service in which free api call " FORMSPREE API " service is used.
+4. In the Contact page, embedded the Map from " GOOGLE MAPS "  and the Mail service in which free api call " FORMSPREE API " service is used.

 5. And other packages were " AXIOS " for URL , " React-Icons " for icons components , " React-Router-Dom " for Navigation.